 Climatic and agronomic conditions

-Map 3 and Map 4 show the relative levels of modelled upper layer (~0.1 metres) and lower layer (~0.1 to ~1 metres) soil moisture for cropping zones across Australia for May 2020.
+Map 3 shows the relative levels of modelled root zone (0 to ~1 metres) soil moisture for cropping zones across Australia for August 2020.
 Soil moisture estimates are relative to the historical long-term average (1911 to 2016) and presented in percentiles.

-Relative lower layer soil moisture in May 2020 was average to extremely high for this time of year in most cropping regions in the eastern states and South Australia.
-In contrast lower layer soil moisture was average to extremely low for this time of year in Western Australian cropping regions (Map 4).
+Relative root zone soil moisture for August 2020 was around average to above average for this time of year in most cropping regions in the eastern states.
+In contrast root zone soil moisture was average to extremely low for this time of year in South Australian and Western Australian cropping regions (Map 3).

-The rainfall outlook presented here provides an indication of how favourable conditions for agricultural production are likely to be over winter.
-The latest three-month rainfall outlook (June to August), issued by the Bureau of Meteorology on 4 June 2020, suggests that winter rainfall is likely to be above average in most cropping regions in Queensland and New South Wales and there are roughly equal chances of higher or lower than average winter rainfall in most other cropping regions in Australia (Map 5).
-It is likely rainfall will not be evenly distributed over winter with lower than average rainfall likely in June in most cropping regions and more favourable conditions in the remainder of winter.
+The rainfall outlook presented here provides an indication of how favourable conditions for agricultural production are likely to be over spring.
+The latest three-month rainfall outlook (September to November), issued by the Bureau of Meteorology on 3 September 2020, suggests that spring rainfall is likely to be above average in most cropping regions.
+However, there are roughly equal chances of higher or lower than average spring rainfall in most cropping regions in Western Australia and below average spring rainfall is most likely in the Geraldton zone in Western Australia and part of the Kwinana zone.
+(Map 4).
+It is likely rainfall will not be evenly distributed in most cropping regions over spring with a lower chance of exceeding average rainfall in September than in October and November.

 There is a 75% chance of between 25 and 100 millimetres in most cropping regions in Australia during September and October (Map 5).
 It is highly likely spring rainfall totals will be enough to maintain average to above average crop yields through to harvest in regions where crops were in a good position at the end of winter.